CoderNikkcoder/Android_Monitoring/Readme.md

 ```

 4. Configure WhatsApp alerts:
-   - Set up WhatsApp Business API credentials
+   - Ensure WhatsApp Web is logged in on the server machine
-   - Update the configuration file with your API keys
+   - Update phone numbers in the configuration file
-   - Configure alert thresholds in the settings
+   - Set alert thresholds in the settings

 5. Start the server:
 ```bash